-Chevron is one of Epsis’ most valued customers and has a world-wide license agreement for Epsis TeamBox for their digital oilfield program.
-Epsis TeamBox is a software solution that improves day-to-day decision-making and operational performance.
+Chevron is one of Epsis’ most valued customers and has a world-wide license agreement for Epsis TeamBox (now Enify) for their digital oilfield program.
+Epsis TeamBox (now Enify) is a software solution that improves day-to-day decision-making and operational performance.
 This is achieved by managing the different information and collaboration sources needed to work effectively; providing structure to analysis, value capture and decision-making activities.

 Chevron says the operations center, staffed most days by about two dozen people, enables the company to identify problems and intervene before having to take the costly step of temporarily shutting down production.
 An 18-year-old platform called Captain, for example, ran for 125 days without having to curtail production for maintenance, about four times as long as usual..